By Chet Yarbrough

 Murdoch is characterized by some as a devil but Ellison’s picture is not horned or tailed.
 The “Wall Street Journal”, like every mass circulation newspaper in the nation, is in the same life boat.

-The internet and their communication speed have ripped holes in the “Chicago Tribune”, “Philadelphia Enquirer”, and “Los Angeles Times”.
-Even the “Washington Post” and “New York Times” are taking on water
+The internet and their communication speed have ripped holes in the “Chicago Tribune”, “Philadelphia Enquirer”, and “Los Angeles Times” sailing buoyancy.
+Even the “Washington Post” and “New York Times” have taken on water.

 JEFF BEZOS (CEO AND PRINCIPAL OWNER OF AMAZON)